 Layer Three - Increased Encounters

-In addition, there are a few locations which try and spawn so many enemies that the game outright crashes.
+In addition, there are a few locations that try and spawn so many enemies that the game outright crashes.
 These areas are usually locations which are freed from evil (such as Threed and the Threed tunnel), but may also include unexpected places such as the Topolla Theater main office.
 If the game doesn't crash, there's a high chance that the player will see extremely unusual enemies spawn, such as enemies which appear as NPCs or player characters and use garbage values for items and Experience Points (giving things like Backstage Passes and 3,000,000+ Exp.), common enemies like Ramblin' Evil Mushrooms and Black Antoids which act like bosses, and even blank NPCs which can't be interacted with in any way!
 The glitched enemies usually can't be fought and will crash the game in a number of ways if confronted, but this can be avoided by using an "auto-win every fight" code.